-Certain developments do not require planning permission if they are permitted under the Town and Country Planning (General Permitted Development) Order 2015, commonly referred to as 'Permitted Development'.
-Below are links to some of the most frequently enquired about developments;
+Certain developments do not require planning permission and therefore are permitted under the Town and Country Planning (General Permitted Development) Order 2015, commonly referred to as 'Permitted Development'.

-For further information please visit the Planning Portal.
+For further information of Permitted Development, please visit the Planning Portal.

 - Adverts, signs and fly-posting